pschmitt/guacapy/docs/guacapy_api.md

 - **Status Codes**:
   - 204: Success.
   - 404: Group not found.
-  - 500: Internal server error (e.g., due to SQL syntax error in MySQL backend).
+  - 500: Internal server error.
-- **Notes**:
-  - Fails with 500 in Guacamole 1.6.0 due to SQL syntax error in MySQL JDBC module: `DELETE FROM guacamole_entity WHERE type = 'USER_GROUP' name = ?` missing `AND` operator (GUACAMOLE-2088).
+- **Notes**: Fails with 500 in Guacamole 1.6.0 due to SQL syntax error in MySQL JDBC module (GUACAMOLE-2088).
-  - Workaround: Manually delete via SQL: `DELETE FROM guacamole_entity WHERE type = 'USER_GROUP' AND name = 'group_name'`.
-  - Fixed in Guacamole 1.6.1, but Docker image not yet available (as of 2025-10-11).
-  - #TODO: Monitor for 1.6.1 Docker image or build custom image from source.

 ## Connections